 This blog will provide in-depth information about forex trading in India, its governance and steps and strategies to start forex trading.

-For instance, traders may opt to purchase EUR/USD if they anticipate that the Euro will appreciate relative to the US Dollar.
-In contrast, they would sell EUR/USD if they expect a fall in Euro value.
+Buying and selling currencies at an agreed exchange rate is known as forex trading.
+It helps investors capitalise on exchange rate differences.
+For instance, traders may buy into USD/INR trading if they anticipate that the USD will appreciate relative to the INR.
+In contrast, they would sell USD/INR if they expect a fall in USD value.

 In forex trading, a currency pair is the quotation of two different currencies, with the value of one currency being quoted against the other.
-For example: EUR/USD.
-When an order is placed for a currency pair, the first listed currency, known as the base currency, is purchased, while the second listed currency, referred to as the quote currency, is sold.
+For example, in the case of USD/INR trading, the first listed currency (USD) is called the base currency, and the second listed currency (INR) is called the quote currency.
+In this transaction, USD is purchased, while INR is sold.

 Three categories classify the foreign exchange market: